thi-ng/umbrella/packages/pointfree/README.md

 Alternatively, we can use `runU()` to return an unwrapped section of the result stack.
 We use this for some of the examples below.

-A stack program consists of an array of functions with this signature:
+A stack program consists of an array of any values and functions with this signature:

 ```
 type Stack = any[];